There is an interesting story from a famous funeral a century ago that illustrates well how we are all equal in the eyes of God.

 The officer gave a third knock.
 Once again the Cardinal asks: “Who goes there?”

-With the final response of the officer the huge iron doors swung open – and the body of Emperor Franz Joseph of Austria was allowed to enter.
+With this final response of the leading officer the huge iron doors swung open – and the body of Emperor Franz Joseph of Austria was allowed to enter.

 This story from a bygone time illustrates well that no matter who we are, what our successes have been or our possessions gained – none of it matters in the end.
-Before our Creator we are all equal – we are sinners, undeserving of God’s grace and forgiveness but through Christ given it anyway.
+Before our Creator we are all equal – we are sinners, undeserving of God’s grace and forgiveness – but provided with it through our faith in Christ.

 About the author: David Riley is a minister on the Gold Coast in Australia.
 This article is from a series on his blog “Reverential Ramblings”.